 Following Hull’s year in the spotlight, the University of Hull published a preliminary evaluation of the year demonstrating its impact and how the city has used its cultural success.

 Key statistics from the report show that Hull’s UK City of Culture year attracted a total audience of 5.3 million attending over 2,800 events, cultural activities, installations and exhibitions; over half of the audiences were from Hull with nearly all residents (over 95%) attending at least one cultural activity during the year; three out of four residents are proud to live in Hull; and nearly 800 new jobs have been created in the visitor economy and cultural sector since 2013.

-As part of the partnership BP hosted a series of monthly lectures with inspirational and respected cultural figures.
-The BP Cultural Visions lecture series were held at the University of Hull and are still available to watch on demand.
-In addition an exhibition of BP Portrait commissions at the University of Hull, and the BP Big Screens of opera and ballet were also part of the programme, attracting around 22,000 people to these events.
+As part of the partnership, bp hosted a series of monthly lectures with inspirational and respected cultural figures.
+The bp Cultural Visions lecture series were held at the University of Hull and are still available to watch on demand.
+In addition, an exhibition of BP Portrait Award commissions at the University of Hull, and the bp Big Screens of opera and ballet were part of the programme, attracting around 22,000 people to these events.

 “Not only did it put Hull in the national spotlight, but the year of events and focus helped raise confidence in the community, while bringing investment to the region and developing new audiences.
 As a local business, we believe these are all important factors in creating a thriving environment to live and work in.”

 One of the most memorable and successful parts of the year was Hull 2017’s volunteering programme, with a 2,500-strong army of turquoise jacket-clad volunteers devoting an estimated 350,000 hours to volunteering.
 Our Hull employees contributed to these impressive figures, with 14 people completing more than 1,000 hours of voluntary work between them.

 For analytical rota technician Amie Easey, being part of the programme boosted her confidence, as well as giving her unique, exciting opportunities to be involved in the events.